Not Your Average Office

 Office lighting is notoriously utilitarian.
 It’s the last thing people notice about an office, if it’s noticed at all.

 Farland Corp., a company based in New Bedford, Massachusetts, wanted something better for their new facility.
-They wanted their lighting to have a unique look, leave a positive impression, and create a more comfortable environment, a practically revolutionary concept for an office.
+They wanted their lighting to have a unique look, leave a positive impression, and create a more comfortable environment.
+This was a practically revolutionary concept for an office.

 “Practically” because Tamlite Lighting has done it twice before.

-So, when City Electric Supply New Bedford was brought on to the project, they made the easy decision to team up with Tamlite Lighting to bring Farland Corp. the perfect lighting.
+So, when City Electric Supply New Bedford joined, they knew they had to team up with Tamlite Lighting.

-Farland Corp came to City Electric Supply because they wanted top-notch lighting, and City Electric Supply showed them the new TAMCO facility in Florida because that’s where it was.
+Farland Corp came to City Electric Supply because they wanted top-notch lighting.
+City Electric Supply showed them the new TAMCO facility in Florida because that’s where it was.